Panama Canal Gatun Locks aerial view

 French Failure

-Ferdinand de Lesseps, hero of the Suez Canal, launches an ambitious sea-level canal project.
-It ends in catastrophic failure: 22,000 workers dead from disease and accidents, $287 million lost, and the French Panama Canal Company bankrupt.
-The scandal rocks France and ends de Lesseps' career.
+Ferdinand de Lesseps launches an ambitious sea-level canal project that ends in catastrophic failure: 22,000 workers dead from disease and accidents, $287 million lost, and the French Panama Canal Company bankrupt.

 1903